qeirreps/qeirreps/reference/Bi_nonsoc/README_ref_Bi_ns.txt

      These indices correspond to the numbers produced in standard output, pg.dat, tg.dat, and srg.dat.
 Check them to confirm the symmetry operations.

 1-5. factor_system_spin.dat:
-     The spin part of the factor system of G_k/T on each k-point.
+     The factor system of G_k on each k-point.

      k-points are described in the crystalline coordinate like